amitsaha/amitsaha.github.io/content/docker-on-windows-notes.md

-Title: Notes on running Windows docker containers on Windows
+Title: Notes on running Windows docker containers
 Date: 2017-10-26 15:00
 Category: infrastructure
 Status: draft

-I have been working with Windows docker containers running on Windows for the past three months with the goal to have isolated environments for each build in a continuous integration pipeline.
+I have been working with Windows docker containers for the past three months with the goal to have isolated environments for each build in a continuous integration pipeline.
 That is, each build happens on an exclusive build host (AWS EC2 VM instance) and every database and service the application needs access to for the integration tests (including selenium tets) are run on docker containers on the same host.

 All docker features I was familiar with on Linux and needed access on Windows to just worked.
 The experience was definitely 100x better (faster and reliable) on Windows Server than on Windows 10 (more on this soon).
 But,